 That she shall be no friend of mine;

 Nightshade would caress and kill me;

 A wind-flower suggests a sigh;

 Love-lies-bleeding makes me sad;

 Pluck me holly leaf and berry

 For the day when I make merry.

 This article was posted on Saturday, December 16th, 2006 at 5:57 pm and is filed under But Give Me Holly, Bold and Jolly, Christina Rossetti, Christmas, Christmas Poems, English, Holidays Around the World, Languages, Mama Lisa, Poetry, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “But Give Me Holly, Bold and Jolly!”